swiftlang/swift-org-website/_posts/2023-07-10-introducing-swift-http-types.md

 ### Integrating with Foundation

 Using `URLSession`, we can easily create a new `HTTPRequest` to send a POST request to "www.example.com".
-Setting a custom `User-Agent` header field value on this request is intuitive and integrates with the type system to offer auto-completions.
+Setting a custom `User-Agent` header field value on this request is intuitive and integrates with the type system to offer auto-completions:

 ```swift
 var request = HTTPRequest(method: .post, url: URL(string: "https://www.example.com/upload")!)